alan-turing-institute/data-safe-haven/docs/roles/system_manager/manage_users.md

 - Click `OK` after any changes are made
 - Open a `Powershell` command window with elevated privileges
 - Run `C:\Installation\Run_ADSync.ps1`
+- You can check the changes you made were successful by logging into the Azure Portal as the AAD admin
+    - Open `Azure Active Directory`
+    - Click on `Users` under `Manage` and search for the user
+    - Click on the user and then `Edit properties` and confirm your changes propagated to Azure

 (deleting_users)=